 The best approach is to vary the variety of potato and herbs while sticking with the beer styles recommended above.
 For example, spring potatoes go very well with parsley or dill.

-Rosemary works great with sweet potatoes like Hannah or small purple potatoes such as the ones below I’d made to accompany baked lamb chops.
+Rosemary works great with sweet potatoes like Hannah (picture below) or small purple potatoes such as the ones above I’d made to accompany baked lamb chops.
 Additionally, since they are quite waxy (low in starch and high in moisture) I first let them blister up for a couple of minutes in the olive oil and butter and then added the garlic, rosemary, beer and water.
 Waxier varieties take a bit longer to cook and I typically use less of both liquids and keep them covered until done.
 More of a classic braising approach.

 Other Recipes You Might Like